Non-Dilutive Funding for Startups: Guide for UK Founders

 What is non-dilutive funding?

 Non-dilutive or non-equity finance gives you vital working capital without parting with any stake in your business.
-Unlike in the Dragons’ Den, where entrepreneurs offer investors a percentage of their business for a specific amount of cash, non-dilutive finance gives you the funds you need to grow while keeping 100% ownership.
+Unlike in the Dragons’ Den or venture capital, where entrepreneurs offer investors a percentage of their business for a specific amount of cash, non-dilutive finance gives you the funds you need to grow while keeping 100% ownership.

 Dragon's Den isn't for everyone.